home sort-asc sort-desc sort square-o search plus minus caret-up quotes-left quotes-right angle-left angle-right

 California Science Test Noteworthy Information

-• High School Class of [Year] Grade—HS Class of [Year] reports scores for all students in grade twelve who took the CAST in high school, regardless of whether the test was completed in grade ten, eleven, or twelve.
+• High School Class of [Year] Grade—HS Class of [Year] reports scores for all students in grade twelve who took the CAST in high school, regardless of whether the assessment was completed in grade ten, eleven, or twelve.

-California Science Test (CAST) Results Definitions
+Test Results Definitions

 CAST Reporting Achievement Level Descriptors